 Here is a nice easy warm-up game that helps improves your accuracy around the board.

 Many people play around the clock to help improve their accuracy on the board.
 Around the clock is also a good game for beginners to play as it focuses on different individual targets.
 But here is a variation which I call 180!
 Around the clock.

-Remember doubles are considered a poor throw in this game should you hit only score 1 point for these should you hit one.
+Remember doubles are considered a poor throw in this game, should you hit one you only score one point.

 If you play the 180 as a game against friends then you can add an extra dimension to it.

-180 can be play with 2 or move players but this extra dimension can spice the game up a bit more.*
+180 can be played with 2 or more players but this extra dimension can spice the game up a bit more.*

 * If a player fails to score on a number in a round of three darts then their score becomes frozen and they proceed no further.
 Other players continue until 20 or until they miss a number and become frozen.
 The highest total wins.